Literature DB >> 26115369

 Correlation between the multivariate trait dispersion patterns (ZFDis) and soil parameters (PCA axis 1) for 11 plots at PKK.

-There was no significant correlation between either of the abundance-weight or basal area-weighted measures of tpan> class="Chemical">rait dispersion patterns and the first soil PCA axis.
+There was no significant correlation between either of the abundance-weight or pan class="Chemical">basal area-weighted measures of trait dispersion patterns and the first soil PCA axis.
 Filled circles show the significant values of ZFDis (± 1.96; P<0.05) at the plot scale.
 PCA1 explained 59% of the variance in soil parameters.
 Multivariate ZFDis values were also not significantly correlated with PCA2 (not shown).
-At the smaller scale (10 x 10 m), out of 275 plots multivariate ZFDis values weighted by pan> class="Chemical">basal area were significantly clustered (>1.96) for 31 plots and significantly over-dispersed (< -1.96) for 29 plots.
+At the smaller scale (10 x 10 m), out of 275 plots multivariate Zpan class="Disease">FDis values weighted by basal area were significantly clustered (>1.96) for 31 plots and significantly over-dispersed (< -1.96) for 29 plots.
 For individual traits, C was >1.96 for 35 plots and <-1.96 for 30 plots.
 LA was >1.96 for 4 plots and also <-1.96 for 4 plots.
 LVD >1.96 for 24 plots and <-1.96 for 22 plots.
 SLA was >1.96 for 15 plots and <-1.96 for 13 plots.
 WD was >1.96 for 12 plots and <-1.96 for 14 plots.
 The dbh-H slope did not show any significant values.
 Multivariate ZFDis values weighted by relative abundance were >1.96 for 26 plots and <-1.96 for 31 plots, respectively.
 For individual traits, relative abundance weighted ZFDis values of C were >1.96 for 35 plots and <-1.96 for 41 plots.
 LA was >1.96 for 4 plots and <-1.96 for 5 plots.
 ZFDis values of LVD were >1.96 for 24 plots and <-1.96 for 18 plots.
 SLA was >1.96 for 13 plots and <-1.96 for 14 plots.
 WD was >1.96 for 27 plots and <-1.96 for 24 plots.
 The dbh-H slope was again not significantly distributed in any plot.
 Thus, there was no consistent pattern of trait dispersion for any individual trait or for the multivariate analyses at either the plot or subplot scales.

 Phylogenetic community structure dispersion

-Across the 11 plots, community phylogenetic structure weighted by relative abundance (NRI.pan> class="Chemical">RA) was clustered in four plots and over-dispersed in seven plots.
+Across the 11 plots, community phylogenetic structure weighted by relative abundance (NRI.pan class="Chemical">RA) was clustered in four plots and over-dispersed in seven plots.
 However, in only one plot was it significantly clustered and in only two plots was it significantly over-dispersed (NRI ± 1.96).
 NRI weighted by basal area (NRI.BA) was clustered in six plots and over-dispersed in five plots but none of NRI.BA values were significantly different from zero.
 However, phylogenetic structure for both basal area and relative abundance weightings was significantly correlated with soil PCA1 (r > 0.8, P = 0.001, r > 0.62, P = 0.002, respectively) (Fig 3), but not PCA2.

 Fig 3